 LIV Golf members set to get world ranking points in new 'strategic alliance' with MENA Tour

-All LIV Golf members have joined the MENA Tour and will start earning world ranking points for competing in those events from this week; first five events of the inaugural LIV Golf Invitational Series were played without world ranking points on offer
+All LIV Golf members have joined the MENA Tour and could start earning world ranking points for competing in those events as early this week, subject to OWGR approval; First five events of the inaugural LIV Golf Invitational Series were played without world ranking points on offer

-Members of the Saudi-backed LIV Golf Invitational Series are set to be able to earn world ranking points as part of a new "strategic alliance" with the MENA Tour.
+Members of the Saudi-backed LIV Golf Invitational Series could be set to be able to earn world ranking points as part of a new "strategic alliance" with the MENA Tour.

 LIV Golf Invitational events will now be sanctioned by the MENA Tour - a third-tier circuit launched in 2011 and recognised by the Official World Golf Rankings [OWGR] since 2016.

-The alliance would qualify LIV Golf for OWGR points, starting with the LIV Golf Thailand event at Stonehill from October 7-9.
+The alliance could qualify LIV Golf for OWGR points, possibly as early as the LIV Golf Thailand event at Stonehill from October 7-9.

 The final field for LIV Golf Thailand, the opening event of the 2022/23 MENA Tour season, will be submitted to OWGR by the MENA Tour ahead of play commencing on Friday.
 The final field rating and winners' points are expected to be confirmed, although the OWGR has yet to comment on the new partnership.